ask0ldd/P9-Debugging_nJest/README.md

 - A mocked localStorage,
 - ...

-It wasn't an easy task since I did my best to stick to the user workflow (which adds a lot of complexity to the process) despite the lack of online documentation to help you tackle .
+It wasn't an easy feat since my objective was to stick as much as possible to the real user workflow.
+A lack of documentation and the need of a deep understanding of some javascript core concepts made this task a hard one to tackle.

 One of the most interesting test has to be that one :